top of page

 • Progress is allowed to be messy.

-• Good enough is genuinely good enough.
+• Good enough is still great.

 • I hold myself to a standard of grace, not perfection.